MohsiChi/adventure-quest/README.md

 # Adventure Quest

-A Java Swing RPG game built as the final project for the **Object-Oriented Programming** course at BNBU (Spring 2026).
+A Java Swing RPG game built as the final project for the **Object-Oriented Programming** course (Spring 2026).

 ## Game Overview